Scurrlin/LC_Python_vs_Cpp/README.md

 ## Results

-In a surprise to absolutely no one, C++ outperformed Python in terms of speed in every algorithm.
+Shocking absolutely no one, C++ outperformed Python in terms of speed in every algorithm.
 On average, C++ was 5.253 times faster than Python.
 You can view how much faster C++ was than Python in each algorithm below:

 <details>
 <summary>Runtime Comparison</summary>